enzo-project/enzo-e/doc/source/tests/new_test.rst

         [Glob('#/' + test_path + '/Balance/balance*png'),
 	 '#/input/parameters.out',])

-This adds the files to the clean list where on calling make clean the files specified in the Glob(i.e matching the pattern) will be removed.
+This adds the files to the clean list where on calling ``make clean`` the files specified in the Glob(i.e. matching the pattern) will be removed.

 Then in the test directory SConscript link the newly made SConscript ::
   SConscript(Balance/SConscript)

 This allows the test to be seen in the main testing framework.

-To run all the tests use make test in the main enzo directory.
+To run all the tests use ``make test`` in the main enzo directory.